Ray Harmel: Personal life

 In the 1930s, Harmel was in a relationship with the Latvian-born communist activist, Lazar Bach, with whom she moved in with.
 Their union was cut short by his ill-fated trip to Moscow.
 There, he sought arbitration amid growing discord in South African communist politics.
 He was instead sentenced to hard labour in Russia and died at the age of 35 in 1941.

 She married Michael Harmel in 1940, a fellow South African activist, with whom she had a daughter, Barbara.
 The couple separated in the mid-1960s, whilst living in exile in London.
 The family lived in Yeoville before building a family home in 1954 in The Gardens, a suburb of Johannesburg.
 This home became a place of welcome and refuge for key political figures being pursued by the South African police, such as Nelson Mandela, Winnie Mandela, Walter Sisulu, Ahmed Kathrada, Bram Fischer and Sheila Weinberg and her family.
 A blue plaque now adorns their former home, commemorating the legacy of both Ray and Michael Harmel.

 Harmel and her husband were friends with Nelson Mandela and his wife, Winnie.
-Glamorous photographs of the couple in their wedding attire were taken at the Harmel home in Johannesburg.
+Glamorous photographs of the couple in their wedding attire, including the wedding dress designed and sewn by Ray, were taken at the Harmel home in Johannesburg.

 Harmel spent her final years living in Hammerson House, a Jewish nursing home in Hampstead Garden Suburb in London.
 Cheryl Carolus, South African High Commissioner to the United Kingdom at the time of Harmel's death, commended her as: “one of those women who… laid down the groundwork for future generations of women.”